neurostuff/compose-docs/docs/tutorial/ibma_reward.md

 Uncheck everything that is not a contrast you want.
 Three rules:

-1. **Prefer unthresholded.** Where a study deposits both, e.g. `thresh affective` and `unthresh affective`, take the unthresholded one — always.
+1. **Prefer unthresholded.** Where a study deposits both, e.g. `thresh affective` and `unthresh affective`, always choose the unthresholded one.
 2. **One inference type.** Do not pool activation maps with PPI/connectivity maps; they test different things.
 In this set, 5 of one study's 10 analyses are PPI.
 3. **Never include both signs of the same contrast.** `"betting minus watching"` and `"watching minus betting"` are the same map negated; including both cancels to zero.
-   Ambiguity can justify keeping several contrasts — opposite signs never can.
+   Don't do that if you want a result from the meta-analysis.

 On rule 3's flip side: where a paper offers several equally defensible contrasts and no principled way to choose, **keeping more than one is better than guessing**.
-Forcing a single pick substitutes your judgement for the data.
+Forcing a single pick substitutes your judgement for the data, and the statistical cost of keeping several is lower than you might expect — NiMARE automatically corrects the variance for contrasts that share a study (see caveat 2 in §14).
 Six of the twelve studies here contribute two or three contrasts for exactly this reason.

 ![Image selection](/tutorial/ibma_17_image_selection.png)